What is cervical mucus?

 | Post‑ovulatory phase / luteal phase |

-Thick, opaque, sticky, or even dry cervical mucus.
-Forms a plug. |
+Thick, opaque, sticky or even dry mucus.
+Forms a plug |

-Feeling of dryness or slight dampness |
+Feeling of dryness or slight moisture |

 Very low / Infertility |